connexcs/docs/security.md

 All internal traffic travelling between zones traverses our mesh VPN protected by 4096 bit keys and managed by our internal CA Servers.

 ## Logins
-Our system uses an expodentially increasing delay on failed attempts and centralised reporting.
+Our system uses an exponentially increasing delay on failed attempts and centralised reporting.

 ### Passwords
 All passwords are hashed in our system.
 The ones required for HTTP login are encrypted by Argon2, the winner of the Password Hashing Competition (PHC) https://github.com/P-H-C/phc-winner-argon2